-Autophagy is a vital process in maintaining cardiovascular homeostasis during aging.
-Several studies suggest that reduced autophagy is implicated in the deterioration of cardiovascular function and increased susceptibility to cardiovascular disease upon aging (30).
-In our study, we demonstrate growth retardation and a lower heart-to-body weight or tibia length ratio in 12-month old PLK2-KO mice (Table 1).
-We also noted changes in some physiological parameters with aging mainly reflecting the smaller cardiac size (Table 1 and Table 2S).
-LC3II protein level was upregulated in aged-PLK2-KO mice in comparison to aged WT mice (Fig. 2), suggesting dysregulation of autophagy in the KO mice and a slight cardiac dysfunction with aging.
-Cardiac dysfunction was demonstrated in old-aged mice (at least 18-months old) by LV systolic dysfunction, reduction in EF%, hypertrophy and fibrosis as well as increase in LC3II and p-Akt protein levels (30, 31).
-We may speculate that the phenotype of the middle-aged (12-months old) PLK2-KO mice we describe here, might lead to more overt cardiac dysfunction over time.
-However, since we did not test older age mice this possibility remains unanswered at the present.
+Autophagy is a vital process for maintaining cardiovascular homeostasis during aging.
+Several studies have implicated reduced autophagy in the deterioration of cardiovascular function and increased susceptibility to cardiovascular disease upon aging (30).
+In our study, we demonstrated growth retardation and a lower HW/BW ratio and tibia length ratio in 12-month-old PLK2-KO mice (Table 1).
+We also noted changes in some physiological parameters with aging, which mainly reflected the smaller cardiac size (Table 1 and Table 2S).
+The LC3II protein level was upregulated in aged PLK2-KO mice compared with aged WT mice (Fig. 2), suggesting dysregulation of autophagy in KO mice and a slight cardiac dysfunction with aging.
+In previous work, cardiac dysfunction was demonstrated in older mice (at least 18 months old) through LV systolic dysfunction, a reduced EF, hypertrophy, and fibrosis, as well as an increase in LC3II and pAKT protein levels (30, 31).
+We can speculate that the phenotype of the middle-aged (12-month-old) PLK2-KO mice that we describe here might lead to more overt cardiac dysfunction over time.
+However, because we did not test older mice, this possibility remains unanswered.

-Role of murine Plekhm2 In the context of Starvation.
+Role of murine Plekhm2 in the context of starvation

-Starvation is a classical model to demonstrate the role of autophagy in the cellular homeostasis of the heart (3, 32).
-Both WT and PLK2-KO mice showed an increase in LC3II/LC3I ratio after 24h of starvation but with higher ratio for the PLK2-KO mice, which was accompanied by a significant reduction in heart weight (Fig. 3).
-The increased levels of the autophagy proteins LC3II and P62 in PLK2-KO hearts suggest an accumulation of autophagosomes, possibly due to impaired degradation of the autophagosome rather than increased its formation (5, 33).
+Starvation is a classic model to demonstrate the role of autophagy in the cellular homeostasis of the heart (3, 32).
+Although the ratio was higher in PLK2-KO mice, both WT and PLK2-KO mice showed an increase in the LC3II/LC3I ratio after 24 h of starvation, which was accompanied by a significant reduction in heart weight (Fig. 3).
+The increased levels of the autophagy proteins LC3II and p62 in PLK2-KO hearts suggested an accumulation of autophagosomes, possibly due to impaired degradation of the autophagosome rather than increased formation (5, 33).
 Excessive autophagy due to an imbalance between autophagosome formation and lysosomal degradation causes a massive accumulation of autophagosomes, which subsequently affects cellular function and contributes to cardiotoxicity through autophagic cell death (7, 34, 35).
-Jia et al (15) showed that KO of BORC, which is a part of a multicomplex with Plekhm2-Arl8-kinesin1, influences lysosome positioning and increases the levels of the autophagy proteins LC3B-II and SQSTM1/P62.
-Therefore, BORC-KO impairs both the encounter and fusion of autophagosomes with lysosomes, suggesting that the LC3B-II accumulation is largely the result of reduced lysosomal degradation rather than enhanced autophagy initiation.
-Lysosome-associated membrane protein 2 (LAMP2)-deficient mice also show excessive accumulation of autophagic vacuoles and impaired autophagic degradation of long-lived proteins, resulting in cardiomyopathy (36, 37).
-Furthermore, Nah et al (35) showed that Rubicon, a negative regulator of autophagy, is upregulated during stress and blocks the autophagosome-lysosome fusion, thereby leading to the accumulation of autophagosomes and facilitating autophagy-dependent cell death.
+Jia et al. (15) showed that KO of BORC, which is part of the Plekhm2-Arl8-kinesin1 multicomplex, influences lysosomal positioning and increases the levels of the autophagy proteins LC3B-II and SQSTM1/p62.
+Therefore, BORC-KO impairs both the interaction between and fusion of autophagosomes with lysosomes, suggesting that the LC3B-II accumulation is largely the result of reduced lysosomal degradation rather than enhanced autophagy initiation.
+Lysosome-associated membrane protein 2 (LAMP2)-deficient mice also exhibit excessive accumulation of autophagic vacuoles and impaired autophagic degradation of long-lived proteins, resulting in cardiomyopathy (36, 37).
+Furthermore, Nah et al. (35) showed that Rubicon, a negative regulator of autophagy, is upregulated during stress and blocks autophagosome-lysosome fusion, leading to the accumulation of autophagosomes and facilitating autophagy-dependent cell death.
 Impaired autophagy or massive activation are both detrimental to the heart and may cause cellular dysfunction and death (7).
-Taken together, we suggest that the smaller hearts and growth retardation observed in stressed-PLK2-KO mice may be partially explained by the excessive autophagosome accumulation leading to autophagic cell death.
+Taken together, we suggest that the smaller hearts and growth retardation observed in stressed PLK2-KO mice may be partially explained by the excessive autophagosome accumulation that culminates in autophagic cell death.